 Adopting a charapa ensures they get all the food and medical treatment that they need!

 We have many Amazonian Parrots here in amaZOOnico.
-They are often kept as pets, but they live to a very old age (up to 60 years) and can be quite loud.
+They are often kept as pets, but they live to a very old age (up to 60 years) and can be quite loud and messy.
 That is why many owners abandon their parrots after a while.
 These parrots can also imitate human sounds.
 They do not do this for fun, but rather as a reaction to confuse predators.
 Due to physical and psychological trauma, most of these birds cannot be released into the wild.

 By adopting this special duo, you'll be supporting their care and providing them with the best food and attention, ensuring they can continue serenading us with their vibrant calls for years to come!